feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 :class:`DropHighPSIFeatures()` can handle different types of `split_col` variables.
-In the following example it is shown how it works with a date.
+The following case illustrates how it works with a date.

-This case is representative when investigating population shift after an event like the start of the Covid-19 pandemic.
+This case is representative when investigating distribution shift after an event like the start of the Covid-19 pandemic.

 .. code:: python